Stands for "Advanced Technology eXtended."

-Stands for "Advanced Technology eXtended."
 ATX is a motherboard specification that defines the board's physical dimensions, connector placement, I/O ports, and supported power supplies.
-It was introduced by Intel in 1995 and was designed to replace the previous "AT" standard for desktop PCs.
-Since then, many variations of the original ATX standard have been developed and some are still used in today's desktop computers.
+Intel introduced the ATX specification to replace the previous AT standard for desktop PCs.
+Several variations of the ATX have been introduced since then and are common in desktop computers.

 - FlexATX – 9 × 7.5 in (229 × 191 mm)

 - MicroATX – 9.6 × 9.6 in (244 × 244 mm)

 - ATX — 12 × 9.6 in (305 × 244 mm)